 - 1. The absolute VaR of a UCITS cannot be greater than 20% of its NAV. - 2.
-The calculation of the VaR should be done according to the following calculation standards: - one-tailed confidence interval of 99 %; - holding period equivalent to 1 month (20 business days); - effective observation period (history) of risk factors of at least 1 year (250 business days) unless a shorter observation period is justified by a significant increase in price volatility (for instance extreme market conditions); - quarterly data set updates, or more frequent when market prices are subject to material changes; - at least daily calculation. - 3.
-A confidence interval and/or a holding period differing from the default parameters laid down above could be used by UCITS provided the confidence interval is not below 95% and the holding period does not exceed 1 month (20 days). - 4.
+The calculation of the absolute and relative VaR should be carried out in accordance with the following parameters: - (a) one-tailed confidence interval of 99 %; - (b) holding period equivalent to 1 month (20 business days); - (c) effective observation period (history) of risk factors of at least 1 year (250 business days) unless a shorter observation period is justified by a significant increase in price volatility (for instance extreme market conditions); - (d) quarterly data set updates, or more frequent when market prices are subject to material changes; - (e) at least daily calculation. - 3.
+A confidence interval and/or a holding period differing from the default parameters in (2)(a) and (b) may be used by the UCITS provided the confidence interval is not below 95% and the holding period does not exceed 1 month (20 days). - 4.
 For UCITS referring to an absolute VaR approach, the use of other calculation parameters goes together with a rescaling of the 20% limit to the particular holding period and/or confidence interval.
-The rescaling can be done under the assumption of a normal distribution with an identical and independent distribution of the risk factor returns by referring to the quantiles of the normal distribution and the square root of time rule.
+The rescaling can only be done under the assumption of a normal distribution with an identical and independent distribution of the risk factor returns by referring to the quantiles of the normal distribution and the square root of time rule.

-- 52. With regard to the quarterly data set updates, CESR considers that this guideline is particularly relevant for UCITS referring to a parametric VaR model. - 53.
+- 50. CESR considers that the guidelines relating to the quarterly data set updates is particularly relevant for UCITS making use of a parametric VaR model. - 51.
 UCITS may deviate from the default VaR calculation standards (i.e., confidence interval of 99% and holding period of 1 month (20 days)) laid down above.
 For instance, a UCITS could theoretically use a confidence interval of 95% and a holding period of 7 days.
-In that case, the maximum VaR limit of 20% has to be scaled down to account for these different calculation standards according to the principles laid down in Box 14. - 54.
+In that case, the maximum VaR limit of 20% for a UCITS using absolute VaR has to be scaled down to account for these different calculation standards according to the principles laid down in Box 15. - 52.
 With regard to the rescaling, CESR is of the view that the rescaling of the absolute VaR limit to a different confidence interval and different holding period should be done in line with the principles laid down hereafter.